rjohnsen/hhc-2025/content/act1/neighborhood-watch-bypass/_index.md

 > command `/etc/firealarm/restore_fire_alarm` to restore complete fire alarm system control and
 > protect the Dosis neighborhood from potential emergencies.

 The above text is copied from the welcome screen for this terminal (below).
 As we can see for this terminal there aren't that many tips or hints available.
-So I instantly begun think we're in a classical situation where we have to look deeper into the terminal to find out more.
+So I instantly began thinking I were in a classical situation where I had to look deeper into the terminal to find out more.

 ![Welcome screen](/images/act1/act1-firealarm-1.png)